 Readers use radio frequency to power up readers and normally fall into class 0 to 3 range.

-Passive RFID has no internal power source and can last a life time.
-They are inexpensive, typically ranging from 15 cents to $5 each and their typical read range is 10m.
+Passive RFID tags have no internal power source and can last a life time.
+They therefore are inexpensive.
+Typically ranging from 15 cents to $5 each.
+Their typical read range is 10m.

-Passive RFID tags lend themselves best to high volume assets moving uniformly through stationary points of concentration.
+As a result these tags are best for high volume assets.
+Which move uniformly through stationary points of concentration.

 Active RFID is battery powered with a typical lifespan of 5 years.
 The read range is 100m+ and they are priced from $15+ each.

-The ultimate dream would be to embed active RFID tags in every physical object or asset for reachability, but clearly cost of including such energy capacities on high numbers of tags is an obstacle.
+The ultimate dream would be to embed active RFID tags in every physical object or asset for reachability.
+Clearly cost of including such energy capacities on high numbers of tags is an obstacle.

-The RFID Systems Architecture consists of 3 components or layers : Services, Network and Perception.
+The IOT (RFID) Systems Architecture consists of 3 components or layers : Services, Network and Perception.

-- This layer transforms the collected data into information content and presents the content via a user interface so that it can be consumed by various business processes to be acted upon.
+- Service: This layer transforms the collected data into information content.
+It then presents the content via a user interface so that it can be consumed by various business processes to be acted upon.

-The RFID Systems Architecture is aligned with, and underpinned by, the internationally adopted OSI (Open Systems Interconnection) Model which characterises and standardises the communication functions of a telecommunication or computing system without regard to its underlying internal structure and technology.
+The RFID Systems Architecture is aligned with, and underpinned by, the internationally adopted OSI (Open Systems Interconnection) Model.
+The OSI Model characterises and standardises the communication functions of a telecommunication or computing system without regard to its underlying internal structure and technology.

-RFID functions can be divided into 3 categories: Monitoring, Tracking and Supervising.
+The RFID functions consists of 3 categories: Monitoring, Tracking and Supervising.

 Some use cases for UAV based networking applications

-- UAVs that are used to provide energy-efficient and reliable IoT uplink connections.
+- Provide energy-efficient and reliable IoT uplink connections.

-- UAVs able to cache popular content and efficiently serve mobile users by following their mobility patterns.
+- Cache popular content and efficiently serve mobile users by following their mobility patterns.

-- UAVs that act as users of the wireless infrastructure for surveillance, remote-sensing.
+- Act as users of the wireless infrastructure for surveillance, remote-sensing.

 Technology roadmap for RFID and IOT.

-The RFID and IOT is increasingly becoming more and more ubiquitous in everyday life and the technology roadmap below provides an outline of its progression.
+The RFID and IOT is increasingly becoming more and more ubiquitous in everyday life.
+The technology roadmap below provides an outline of its progression.

-Communication is very important when deploying UAVs and the following categories of communication technologies are available to UAVs.
-The first 3 (highlighted) are likely to be the most effective when using UAVs to compliment RFIDs.
+Communication is very important when deploying UAVs.
+The following categories of communication technologies are available to UAVs.
+The first 3 (highlighted) are the most effective when using UAVs to compliment RFIDs.

-In the meantime, the range and reach of drone based RFID readers fits the energy gap (see diagramme) gap perfectly.
-In an RFID (IOT) environment, due to the limited energy capacity of participating devices, rotary drones can be efficiently and dynamically positioned to allow RFID (IOT devices to transmit with minimum power.
+For now, the range and reach of drone based RFID readers fits the energy gap (see diagramme) gap perfectly.
+The RFID (IOT) environment, consist of participating devices with very limited sources of energy.
+As a result, rotary drones can be efficiently and dynamically positioned to allow RFID (IOT devices) to transmit with minimum power.

-The Airborne Drones Vanguard has a flight range of 60 – 90 minutes and able to carry payloads that include multiple sensors which incorporates a RFID reader with ease.
-The advanced onboard systems enable advanced networking and onboard processing that make the Vanguard a compelling solution with the range and reach to overcome the energy challenges RFID-based asset management requirements.
+The Airborne Drones Vanguard has a flight range of 60 – 90 minutes.
+This allows the Vanguard is able to carry payloads that include multiple sensors which incorporates a RFID reader with ease.
+Advanced onboard systems enable advanced networking and onboard processing.
+As a result this makes the Vanguard a compelling solution.
+It has the range and reach to overcome the energy challenges RFID-based asset management requirements.